 sadly (or rather not) my output has rather dwindled since then; life does somewhat get in the way of trying to fit the word "anti-Markovnikov" into an appropriate line.

 Despite considerable misgivings for most of its duration (except that week in the second year when we did group theory) I did a degree in Chemistry at Lady Margaret Hall, Oxford, with the supplementary subject History and Philosophy of Science, which was much more my cup of tea (cups of tea, punctuated by pints of cider, did indeed form the major part of my university experience, although going to a party dressed as pants deserves a mention as well).
-Because I paint and quote unfashionable poetry a lot, in my more pretentious moments I consider myself moderately artsy, and suffered from the academic equivalent of transgender issues for most of my education (what with this and not knowing whether I am blonde or brunette, the casual observer can only imagine the sort of identity crises with which I trouble myself in idle moments).
+Because I paint and used to read a lot of poetry, in my more pretentious moments I consider myself moderately artsy, and suffered from the academic equivalent of transgender issues for most of my education (what with this and not knowing whether I am blonde or brunette, the casual observer can only imagine the sort of identity crises with which I trouble myself in idle moments).
 This website is therefore, basically, not so much a manifesto that Science Can Be Fun as an outlet for my multi-faceted incompetence.

-I am terribly fond of fudge, period dramas on TV, bluebells, cycling downhill, horses, J. W. Waterhouse, woolly jumpers, nice leaves in Autumn, toilet humour, Blackadder, cake, lying in
+I am terribly fond of fudge, sheep, period dramas, bluebells, cycling downhill, horses, Waterhouse, snow, woolly jumpers, nice leaves in Autumn, rhubarb, A E Housman, goldfinches, toilet humour,

 I'm genuinely terribly pleased that you've visited my website.
 No, really; whenever I consider the possibility of dropping dead next week and subsequently realise I have achieved absolutely nothing with my insignificant existence, it always mitigates my general sense of self-disillusionment to think that one or two people have looked at this website while they were supposed to be researching analysis of iron tablets by redox titration and had a half-hearted chuckle at it.
 (Chances are they were laughing at me being sad enough to create this thing rather than any humour contained within it, but still.)